Weiyuan-Lane/api-gateway/README.md

 Make a get request to [localhost/grace-mode-route](http://localhost/grace-mode-route)

-Make sure you refresh and hard refresh, and note that the response returns as if it's cached (`ts` does not change), but degrades to a timeout around a minute later.
+Make sure you refresh and hard refresh, and note that the response returns as if it's cached (`ts` does not change), but degrades to a timeout around 1 minute later.

 In the proxy server, the first hit is configured to always go through, while the rest will time out, and there are no cache-control headers in the response

 As expected, the later entries that are timing out are not visible until 1 minute later.
-This allows the gateway to return stale entries, even when not cached, for better user experience in dire situations.
+This allows the gateway to return stale entries, even when cached TTL is up, for better user experience in dire situations.

 ----
 ### #11 - No grace-ful fallback